Noah Cain

-Early life and high school
+Early life

 Cain grew up in Baton Rouge, Louisiana and attended high school at John H. Guyer High School in Denton, Texas before transferring to the powerhouse IMG Academy.
 During Cain's junior season, he rushed for 461 yards on 72 carries, while also hauling in 12 receptions for 230 yards, and totaling eight touchdown on the season.
 Coming out of high school, Cain was rated as a four star recruit, the 7th running back, and the 107th overall prospect in the 2019 recruiting class.
 Additionally, Cain held offers from schools such as Auburn, Georgia, Tennessee, Texas, and Penn State.
 Ultimately, Cain decided to commit to play college football for the Penn State Nittany Lions.

 College career

 Penn State

 During Cain's freshman season in 2019, he would rush for 443 yards and eight touchdowns.
-However during the 2020 season in week one versus Indiana, after rushing three times for 13 yards on the Nittany Lions first drive, Cain would go down with a season ending injury.
+However, during the 2020 season in week one versus Indiana, after rushing three times for 13 yards on the Nittany Lions first drive, Cain would go down with a season ending injury.
 During the 2021 season, Cain would rush 106 times for 350 yards and three touchdowns.
 After the conclusion of the 2021 season, Cain decided to enter his name into the NCAA transfer portal.